EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

       USE IOC_Options_T to change Link's current postEvt to NODROP, which means ObjX's postEVT success, IOC will try best effect to make the EVT to be processed by ObjY, including save to local persistent storage before transfer the EVT to remote machine's ObjY.

+### CMD
+* 【CMD】 is SYNC and DGRAM defined by IOC identified by CmdID, and each command is described by CmdDesc;
+  * Its default property is 【SYNC+MAYBLOCK+NODROP】, and may be changed by setLinkParams or IOC_Options_T.

+### DAT
+* 【DAT】 is ASYNC and STREAM defined by IOC knowns only by object pair, and each data is described by DatDesc;
+  * Its default property is 【ASYNC+MAYBLOCK+NODROP】, and may be changed by setLinkParams or IOC_Options_T.

 # Object

 ## TODO: Link